Victoria Square, Birmingham

 Victoria Square is a pedestrianised public square in Birmingham, England.
 It is home to both the Town Hall and the Council House, and directly adjacent to Chamberlain Square.
 It is named in honour of Queen Victoria.

 The square is often considered to be the centre of Birmingham, and is the point from where local road sign distances are measured.
 It is a short walk from St. Philip's Cathedral on Colmore Row and is on the main pedestrian route between the Bull Ring and Brindleyplace areas.
 Three major roads, Colmore Row, New Street and Paradise Street, and others, meet there.

 History

+plate from 'The Buildings of Birmingham, Past and Present (Second Series)', 1869.
+The castellated corner building is partially seen in the photograph, below.

 The square was formerly known as Council House Square, and had a tramway running through it.
 It was renamed on 10 January 1901, to honour Queen Victoria.
 She died just 12 days later.
 A marble statue, donated by Henry Barber and sculpted by Thomas Brock, was erected and unveiled; it was later recast in bronze.